 To gain the mentioned tools students will excercise skills by practical training integrated in different courses.
 Trainings can be e.g. to give a presentation or writing a scientific text, by yourself or in a group.

 As your education progress so will your communication training for you to develop your skills as much as possible.

 Approximatley half way through the education students will get an appointment for a meeting with a supervisor.
 These meetings are private conversations (about 20 min) and provide students with an opportunity to reflect around how their communication skills have evolved since they started their education.

 Prior to the meeting, it is important that students look through the documentation and self evaluations stored in the communication portfolio in the Student portal.
 We hope that this meeting will give students motivation and inspiration to continue working on their communication skills.

-If you have any questions or want to know more about these meetings, please contact the DiaNa coordinators.
+If you have any questions or want to know more about these meetings, please contact the coordinators in the Communication Network.